For Registered Charities

 Frequently Asked Questions

-5. What guidelines apply to the use of mobile giving programs?
+- What rules or guidelines apply to the use of mobile giving programs?

 1. My organization is a not-for-profit, but is not a registered charity.
 Is my organization eligible to run a mobile giving program?